Self-Help Resources

 CollegeGambling.org is a nonprofit organization created by the National Center for ï»¿Responsible Gambling which is financially supported by the gaming industry.
 This site was created as a tool to help current and prospective students, campus administrators, campus health professionals and parents address gambling and gambling-related harms on campus.
 This site provides resources to help you learn more about this issue and how to get help if you need it.

-This below link will assist with locating AA meetings throughout the USA and Canada
+Locate AA meetings throughout the USA and Canada here

 Help for Quitting Smoking